ICWallis/T21-Tutorial-WellTestAnalysis/README.md

 The tutorial uses methods at an intermediate python level but, because all code is provided, a novice python user can follow along.

-**For more information, check out:**
-- A book co-authored by Katie with Sadiq Zarrouk that covers the theory and practice of geothermal well test analysis https://www.elsevier.com/books/geothermal-well-test-analysis/zarrouk/978-0-12-814946-1
+**For more information,** check out a book co-authored by Katie with Sadiq Zarrouk that covers the theory and practice of geothermal well test analysis https://www.elsevier.com/books/geothermal-well-test-analysis/zarrouk/978-0-12-814946-1